FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/r_about_operator_interface_commands.md

 The z/OS operator interface for Transfer CFT supports two types of commands:

-- The Transfer CFT commands described the
+- The Transfer CFT commands described the Command Index

 <!-- -->

-- The diagnostic commands described in section
+- The diagnostic commands described in section Diagnostic commands

 ### Types of responses